Connect with us

 Why do my cabinets stink?
 There are a few things that could be causing the odor in your cabinets.
 The most common cause, however, is mold or mildew caused by excess moisture.
 Depending on the layout of your kitchen cabinets, bad smells could be caused by grease from your stovetop as well.

 Luckily, there are several steps you can take to fix the smell in your cabinets.
-Ranging from a mild response to a much more drastic approach, you are sure to find a solution to your cabinet odor within this post.
+These steps range from a mild response to a much more drastic approach.
+With the suggestions below I’m confident you will find a solution to your cabinet odor.

 Figure Out Why Your Cabinets Stink

 Most likely, your cabinets have a musty smell.
 This is caused by excess moisture in the cabinet, something that is quite common in many regions across the country.
-Most cabinetry is located in the kitchen or bathroom, both rooms that are exposed to water elements.
-This can create the perfect environment for the formation of mold and mildew, both of which cause an unpleasant, musty smell.
+Most cabinetry is located in the kitchen or bathroom.
+These rooms have the most exposure to water elements.
+This can create the perfect environment for the formation of mold and mildew.
+Both mold and mildew can cause an unpleasant, musty smell.

 This musty smell in cabinets is quite common in older homes that have been exposed to larger amounts of moisture over the years.
 If you suspect that mold or mildew is the cause of your cabinet odor, it is important to make sure that you do not have any water leaks in the areas around your cabinetry.